-- on arrival at the landfill site, the vehicle shall pass through the security gate and the driver shall report to the landfill site office and sign in; - the landfill operator shall direct them to the appropriate area for storage within the incinerator compound prior to incineration and also provide any additional instructions that may be necessary; - the vehicle will travel along the site haul road to the designated site; - the material shall be handled and stored as instructed by the landfill operator; - before leaving site the driver will clean down the vehicle to remove waste attached to the outside of the vehicle, which may otherwise fall off on public roads; and

-• the driver shall sign out on leaving via the security gate
+- Upon arrival at the landfill site, the vehicle shall pass through the security gate and the driver shall report to the Landfill Manager, who shall direct them to the appropriate area for storage within the incinerator compound prior to incineration and also provide any additional instructions that may be necessary; - The vehicle will travel along the site haul road to the designated site; - The material shall be handled and stored as instructed by the Landfill Manager; - Before leaving site the driver will clean down the vehicle to remove waste attached to the outside of the vehicle, which may otherwise fall off on public roads; and - The driver shall leave the site via the security gate.

-Note: Disposal of clinical waste will be scheduled so as not to be undertaken on flight days.
+Note: Incineration of clinical waste will be scheduled so as not to be undertaken during scheduled flight times.